salesforceiq-oss/z-index-manager/README.md

 ```

 ## Run Demo Z-Index Manager Application
+Run `iqb install` in the root directory to install depenedencies
 Run `iqb start` in the root directory to run a demo application with Z-Index Manager.